 Select the Winning Teams

-After the teams have presented their findings, work with WCA leadership to choose the winning teams based on their ingenuity and strategic solutions.
+Choose the winning teams based on their ingenuity and strategic solutions

 Essity’s global Tork brand uses IoT sensors in dispensers, bins, and people counters to help their customers clean more effectively.
 It is sold as a subscription service directly to end customers and has a number of features in addition to the cleaning functionality such as customer feedback, messaging, and APIs.